- Apply nowThe program starts once a year

 Bachelor of Science

 After 4 years of study you have earned your Bachelor of Science in Chemistry.
+You’re now a specialist in analytical chemistry.
 Congratulations!
-You’re now a specialist in analytical chemistry.
+The program you've completed is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
+That means you now have an internationally recognized degree.
 Where are you going to put your skills to work?

 Bachelor of Science